 The primary benefit of connecting strips is being able to light a larger area.
 One LED Light Strip might not be enough to make it all the way around a room, so being able to connect multiple strips together can solve your problem.
 Or maybe you want to light your hallway, but don't want to bend your strips around the corner.
 You can use an any angle connector to solve that problem!

-Whenever you connect LED Strip Lights, like our you need to make sure that the strips are properly aligned.
-Like batteries, strip lights have positive sides.
-These positive sides, marked with a "+" must be aligned with the positive side of the connector (also marked with a "+" for your convenience.)
-If the strips are aligned properly, make sure the prongs are making a good connection, you may need to gently press down on them to get them just right!
+When connecting LED Strip Lights, make sure that the strips are properly aligned.
+Batteries, for instance, have positive and negative sides which are marked with a "+" sign respectively.
+They should be connected appropriately with the corresponding side in the connector (also marked with a "+" sign for your convenience.)
+If the strips are aligned properly, make sure the prongs make a good connection, you may need to gently press down on them to get them just right.
 If you need more help, try looking here.

-Sometimes with the Weatherproof LED Light Strips, like our Luma10 series can be, the weatherproof coating material can get in the connectors.
-Cleaning out any of this excess material should be enough to fix your strips, assuming they're properly aligned and the prongs are making a good connection.
+Weatherproof LED Light Strips, on the other hand like our Luma10 series, the weatherproof coating material can get in the connectors.
+Cleaning out any of the excess material should be enough to get your strips up and running, assuming they're properly aligned and the prongs are well-connected.

-Thanks for reading this installment of our troubleshooting series!
-We truly hope it was helpful.
-Have a question we haven’t answered yet?
-Send us your questions via e-mail, firstname.lastname@example.org, and we will answer them as soon as we can.
-Please remember that our customer service staff would be happy to assist you with any and all of your concerns, questions and suggestions.
-Contact the team directly at (225) 304-0408.
+Our customer service staff would be happy to assist you with any and all of your concerns, questions and suggestions.
+You can also contact the team directly at (225) 304-0408.